-Sampling for fecal coliform bacteria, enterococci bacteria, and chemical water quality parameters occurs weekly to monthly along the entire length of Mississippi's Gulf Coast public beaches at a total of 22 stations.
+Sampling for enterococci bacteria and chemical water quality parameters occurs weekly to monthly along the entire length of Mississippi's Gulf Coast public beaches at a total of 22 stations.
 Results from the sampling and information on the program are readily available to the public on a web site developed for the program.
-The web site is accessible through MDEQ's web site (www.deq.state.ms.us) or by accessing the USM web site (www.usm.edu/gcrl/msbeach/index.cgi).
+The web site is accessible through MDEQ's web site (www.usm.edu/gcrl/msbeach/index.cgi).